ImXman/MACA/MarkerDatabase/README.md

 | **Human motor cortex** |  | XX cell types | Bakken et al, Nature 2021
 | **Mouse brain** |  | 10 cell types  | Rosenberg et al, Science 2018

-   **Note** : marker collections in the 2nd table is and should be used for MACA but not other marker-based annotation methods.
+   **Note** : marker collections in the 2nd table is and should be only used for MACA but not other marker-based annotation methods.